MPeredaPerea/Machine_learning_projects/Banking Sector/Fraud Detection/README.md

 1. [**Filtered Transactions**](https://github.com/MPeredaPerea/Machine_learning_projects/blob/main/Banking%20Sector/Fraud%20Detection/Fraud_Detection_Filtering.ipynb): Focuses on specific transaction patterns where fraud is more likely.
 2. [**Unfiltered Transactions**](https://github.com/MPeredaPerea/Machine_learning_projects/blob/main/Banking%20Sector/Fraud%20Detection/Fraud_Detection.ipynb): Includes all transaction types for broader analysis.

+This project is a test, as the results are not entirely interpretable due to the low number of class 1 (fraud) samples.

 ## Objective
 The main goal is to develop a robust system to identify fraudulent activities while minimizing false positives.
 This is achieved by experimenting with multiple machine learning algorithms and comparing their performance under the two scenarios mentioned above.